-Gay recalled one of their first glitter butts, which occurred at a “bush doof” (aka forest rave in Australia) Glitoris was attending: A dude was face-down getting glittered on his back with a G-string on.
+Gay recalled one of their first glitter butts, which occurred at a “bush doof” (a.k.a. a forest rave in Australia) Glitoris was attending: A dude was facedown getting glittered on his back with a G-string on.
 She said a chant then started “Glitter butt!
 Glitter butt!
 Glitter butt!”

 “He got his whole butt glittered in his little G-string!”
 Gay said.

 Gay explained how sometimes putting glitter on certain parts of the body can help with confidence: It’s almost like having another layer of clothing."

 If you’ve ever had glitter on your body, you are well acquainted with the challenge of removing it.
 Gay recommends using a credit card to scrape off as much of the glitter as possible when you’re done being sparkly for the day, then use soap and water to wash it off.
 Then, rinse off with water, dry off, and use sticky tape to dab any remaining glitter.

 So, what’s next—is there anywhere glitter shouldn’t go?